antonfirsov/docs/2020/05-May/tye-blog/BUILD2020.md

-## Project Tye
+# Project Tye

 [Project Tye](https://github.com/dotnet/tye) is an experimental developer tool that makes developing, testing, and deploying microservices and distributed applications easier.
 The project has two main goals:

-1. Simplify microservices development by making it easy to:
+1. Making development of microservices easier by:
     - Run many services with one command
     - Use dependencies in containers
     - Discover addresses of other services using simple conventions
-1. Deploy .NET applications to Kubernetes by:
+1. Automating deployment of .NET applications to Kubernetes by:
    - Automatically containerizing .NET applications
    - Generating Kubernetes manifests with minimal knowledge or configuration
    - Using the same conventions as development to keep it consistent

-### Tour of Tye
+## Tour of Tye

-#### Installation
+### Installation

-To get started with Tye, you will first need to have .[NET 3.1](https://dotnet.microsoft.com/download) installed on your machine.
+To get started with Tye, you will first need to have .[NET Core 3.1](https://dotnet.microsoft.com/download) installed on your machine.

 Tye can then be installed as a global .NET tool using the following command:
 ```